• Accessibility

 Credit: Anthony Mulcahy / Mulography

-Afterward, head down to Tinker Street to browse the artisanal offerings—you’ll find everything from pricey boutiques to antique shops and pop-up hippie memorabilia stands.
+Afterward, head down to Tinker Street to treat yourself to a post-hike sweet at Overlook Bakery and continue browsing all of the artisanal offerings—you’ll find everything from pricey boutiques to antique shops and pop-up hippie memorabilia stands.
 You've probably worked up quite an appetite, so head to Silvia for wood-roasted meats, hearty vegetables, and dishes that put the region's farms to great use!
-Then it's time to experience the Catskills' buzzing arts scene: take in a show at Levon Helm Studios, the music venue whose namesake founder (RIP) helped make Woodstock a destination for world-class musicians (check the schedule and buy tickets in advance if possible).
+Then it's time to experience the Catskills' buzzing arts scene: take in a show at Levon Helm Studios, the music venue whose namesake founder helped make Woodstock a destination for world-class musicians (check the schedule and buy tickets in advance if possible).

 spend the weekend